NSW Coastal Council

 Coastal Council meetings

-The Coastal Council meets regularly, approximately 6 times a year.
+The NSW Coastal Council meets regularly, approximately 6 times a year.
 Its constitution and procedures are detailed in the Act.

 2023